 After Malibu, the PCH takes you to Santa Monica, a perfect place for families to play.
 Park the car near the famous pier, and have fun playing games and taking a spin on the Ferris Wheel at Pacific Park.
 Take a bit of time to explore hands-on Heal the Bay Aquarium beneath the pier.

 For your final stop of the trip, check into the amazing Hyatt Regency Huntington Beach Resort and Spa.
 Located steps from the beach, the hotel caters to families.
 Enjoy dive-in poolside movies, waterslides, sandcastle-building lessons, s’mores roasting, and even an opportunity to swim with mermaids.
 You might even be able to sign the kids up for an activity and sneak away to the spa for a massage.
 It’s the perfect way to relax after a week on the road!

 Day 7: Depart Huntington Beach

 If you have time, make some lasting Surf City USA memories with a morning surf lesson.
-Book a beginner lesson for the whole family with Corky Carroll’s Surf School.
+Book a surf lesson for the whole family on Bolsa Chica Beach.

 You’re now on the final stretch of your trip.
 Enjoy one last hour of amazing Orange County coastal views, then snap a photo at Dana Point’s PCH Monument.
 You’re now officially at the end of the route.